|

 par with the gentlemanly side of the American West in the 1800's,

-an assumption quickly disspelled by the culture's
+an assumption quickly dispelled by the culture's

-self-aware history and remnants of its previous higher technology.
+of its previous higher technology.

 At any rate, the Enterprise crew decide to trade in their own